kasperhelweg/fakta-vagrant/README.md

 ##Quick start
-The scripts are in version 0 or something, so follow these steps EXACTLY.
+The scripts are in version 0 or something, so follow these steps exactly.

 1. Install virtualbox and vagrant on your machine.